Small-Batch Cranberry Chutney Recipe for Turkey and Brie

 Stir in the cranberries, apple, and raisins or dried cherries.
 Bring the mixture back to a simmer, then reduce the heat to low.
 Cook uncovered for 15 to 20 minutes, stirring occasionally.

-The finished chutney should be glossy and spoonable.
+The finished chutney should taste bright and balanced, not sugary.
 It will thicken more as it cools, so stop cooking before it becomes jam-like in the pan.

 Step 4: Cool and store

-Let the chutney cool to room temperature.
+Remove the pan from the heat and let the chutney cool to room temperature.
 Transfer it to a clean jar or airtight container.
-Refrigerate for at least 24 hours before serving if possible.
-The flavors improve after resting.
+Refrigerate for at least 24 hours before serving if you can.
+The flavor improves after resting because the fruit, spice, and acid settle into a more unified blend.

 With turkey